 - To resist and restrain environmental influences adverse to such purposes;

 - To encourage private efforts in support of such purposes; and

 - By furthering such purposes, to promote the public welfare, to strengthen the cultural and educational life of the city and the commonwealth and to make the city a more attractive and desirable place in which to live and work.

 The Boston Landmarks Commission and the nine local historic district commissions are comprised of volunteers nominated from professional organizations and neighborhood groups specified in each commission’s legislation.
 All commissioners must be appointed by the Mayor, and some require City Council confirmation.

 There are over 8000 properties listed as individual Landmarks or located within Boston’s local historic districts.
 Landmark designation provides a level of protection from changes that might compromise the integrity of the resource.

 The Boston Landmarks Commission administers design review for individual designated and pending Landmarks.
-Each of the nine local historic districts has its own commission which oversees design review for properties within those specific areas.
-Learn more about each commission and the design review process:
+Each of Boston's nine local historic districts has its own commission which oversees design review for properties within those specific areas.
+The design review process is the same for all commissions - learn more about each commission and process:

 - Boston Landmarks Commission

 - Bay State Road/Back Bay West Architectural Conservation District

 - Bay Village Historic District